Fred W. & Vi Miller Chair in Law Emeritus

 LL.B., Yale Law School;

 His scholarship and teaching have focused on antitrust law and competition policy issues.
 He has published a number of articles in the field, including a number analyzing aspects of the relationship of antitrust law and regulation.
-He served as co-editor and primary author of four chapters of the ABA Antitrust Section's monograph, Federal Statutory Exemptions from Antitrust Law (2007) and co-edited, Competition Policy and Merger Analysis in Deregulated and newly Competitive Industries (2008) to which he contributed three chapters.
-He has also written a series of articles on buyer power issues and done extensive research on the operation and regulation of markets for agricultural commodities.
+He served as co-editor and primary author of four chapters of the ABA Antitrust Section's monograph, Federal Statutory Exemptions from Antitrust Law (2007) and co-edited Competition Policy and Merger Analysis in Deregulated and Newly Competitive Industries (2008), to which he contributed three chapters.
+He has also done extensive research on the operation and regulation of markets for agricultural commodities.
+In 2017, he published Competition Policy and the Control of Buyer Power, which received the Jerry S. Cohen Memorial Fund Writing Award for best antitrust book of 2017.

 His other areas of teaching and scholarly interest are tort law, energy law and insurance law.